samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 generic TYPE mechanism.

-Domain Name Pattern is represented as a fully qualified domain name as per {{RFC1035}} Section 5.1 rules for encoding special and non-printing characters.
+Domain Name Pattern is represented as a fully qualified domain name as per {{RFC1035}} Section 5.1 rules for encoding whitespace and other special characters.

 Replacement Pattern is represented by the standard \<character-string>
-rules for master files as per {{RFC1035}} section 5.1.
+text rules for master files as per {{RFC1035}} section 5.1.

 It is suggested that lines longer than 80 characters be wrapped with parenthetical line continuation, per {{RFC1035}} Section 5.1, starting